UnifiedPush/specifications/specifications/android.md

 ### org.unifiedpush.android.connector.REGISTRATION_FAILED

-The distributor MUST send this action to the registered application if the token is already registered for another application or if the registration can not be processed (for instance when the distributor is not connected to its provider server) with the 2 following extras:
+The distributor MUST send this action to the registered application if:
+* the token is already registered for another application
+* the registration can not be processed (for instance when the distributor is not connected to its provider server)
+* a requested feature is not supported by the distributor

+The action contains the 2 following extras:
 * token (String): the token supplied by the end user application during registration
 * message (String): this extra MAY be sent to gives an error message